HsKA-OSGIS-archive/GeoPerformance/readme.md

 Then deploy the contents of the `dist` directory to your server.
 You can also run `npm run serve` to serve the results of the `dist` directory for preview.

+# To run the application, follow the next steps

+1. Start Geoserver
+2. Change the variable geoserverURL in the wfs.js file to your url 3.1.
+In development mode:

+	Install Core Plugin in your browser

+3.2.
+In production mode

+	Use Web Proxy to deal with cross origin error

+4. Start node with:

+    cd GeoPerformance
+    npm start

 # License